Shah Shuja (Mughal prince): Early life and family

 Shah Shuja was born on 23 June 1616, in Ajmer.
 He was the second son and fourth child of the Mughal emperor Shah Jahan and his queen Mumtaz Mahal.
-Shah Jahan's step-mother, empress Nur Jahan adopted Prince Shah Shuja upon his birth.
+Shah Jahan's step-mother and Mumtaz Mahal's aunt, empress Nur Jahan adopted Prince Shah Shuja upon his birth.
 This new responsibility was given to her due to her high rank, political clout and Jahangir's affection for her.
 It was also an honour for the empress as Shuja was a special favourite of his grandfather, emperor Jahangir.

-Shuja's siblings were the eldest sister Jahanara Begum, Dara Shikoh, Roshanara Begum, Aurangzeb, Murad Baksh, Gauhara Begum and others.
-He had three sons - Sultan Zain-ul-Din (Bon Sultan or Sultan Bang), Buland Akhtar and Zainul Abidin; and four daughters - Gulrukh Banu, Roshanara Begum and Amina Begum.
+Shuja's siblings included his eldest sister Jahanara Begum, Dara Shikoh, Roshanara Begum, Aurangzeb, Murad Baksh, and Gauhara Begum.